 In accordance with Article 523 of the Companies Code, a member of the Board of Directors should give the other members prior notice of any agenda items in respect of which he has a direct or indirect conflict of interests of a financial nature with the Company, and should refrain from participating in the discussion of and voting on those items.
-A conflict of interests arose on two occasions in 2013, and the provisions of Article 523 were complied with on such occasions.
+A conflict of interests arose on two occasions in 2014, and the provisions of Article 523 were complied with on such occasions.

-On 18 January 2013 the Board had to determine the terms of the early termination of the Company's contract with the incumbent Chief Executive Officer in the event of the recruitment of a successor.
+On 27 February 2014 the Board had to determine the remuneration of the Chief Executive Officer.
 Excerpt from the minutes:

-RESOLUTION
+RESOLUTION: